Literature and project-review cutoff: 11 July 2026.

 A Personal Starting Point

 I am on the spectrum.
-I was diagnosed in adulthood, which is not unusual, and the diagnosis explained a great deal about a life spent finding some things effortless and others bewildering.
+I was diagnosed in adulthood, and the diagnosis explained a great deal about a life spent finding some things effortless and others bewildering.

 Code is easy.
 The internal structure of a problem, the satisfaction of a clean abstraction, the deep rabbit holes that open when a concept catches my attention and refuses to let go — that is the natural medium.
 Hyperfocus is not a metaphor for me; it is literally how I spend a Tuesday afternoon.
 I have written entire systems because I could not stop.